 "I believe given the current situation, the Move the Middle initiative has an even greater responsibility to ensure students' needs are being met."

-—Nicole Bennett, Achievement Advocate, United Way of Rock River Valley
+—Nicole Bennett, Director of Education Initiatives, United Way of Rock River Valley

 Dominic only shows up to middle school a few days a week.
 His home life is unstable, night to night he doesn't know where he'll sleep.
 His grades dip to failing levels — on top of missing assignments from not being in school consistently, when he is there, he struggles to concentrate as so much weighs on his mind.